Stability for systems of porous medium type: Stability for the Cauchy-Dirichlet problem

 by first letting $\lambda \downarrow 0$, then $i \rightarrow \infty$.
 For the remaining term we perform integration by parts:

 These terms cancel out together with the term from \eqref{eq:grad_L2_conv_eq}.
 Collecting these results yields the claim. \end{proof}

 This completes the proof of Theorem \ref{theorem:global}.
 Again, we proved convergence for a subsequence.
 In contrast to the local setting, in this case we are not given any weak limit of the original sequence by assumption.
-Thus we cannot determine the convergence of the original sequence.

-Uniqueness of weak solutions would solve this problem, but to our knowledge, there are no results about uniqueness for our general setting.
-This is only given in special cases.
-As seen in V\'azquez \cite[p.
-79]{Vazquez}, in the model case $\A(x,t,u,D\u^m) = D\u^m$, for $g=0$, $N=1$ and under the assumption $u \in L^2(\Omega_T)$, weak solutions are unique.
-In this setting, one could repeat the argument from Remark \ref{rem:whole-seq} to obtain convergence of the whole sequence to $\u^m$.
+Thus we cannot determine the convergence of the original sequence in this generality.
+However, as mentioned in the Remark~\ref{rem:uniqueness}, in the model case $\A(x,t,u,D\u^m) = D\u^m$ one can show uniqueness of weak solutions as in V\'azquez \cite[Theorem 5.3]{Vazquez} by using suitable lower bounds for $(\u^m-\v^m)\cdot (u-v)$.
+In this way one can conclude uniqueness of the limit and thus convergence for the whole sequence.